 How do you put a price tag on your pain?
 Your PARRIS team has decades of experience telling the story of these losses to juries.

 Despite what you might think, pain and suffering damages are a key part of personal injury compensation.
 Payment for your totaled car or your back brace doesn’t cover the chronic pain you may experience for the rest of your life.
+After an auto accident, to calculate pain and suffering, you can rely on our team to help you determine the value.

 While no amount of money can undo or take away your pain, it may help ease your anxiety about how you will cover your financial needs.